Your team is bright and driven.

 But are they consistently good?

 Is their sales methodology at the same high level across the team?
 Are their selling skills consistently high?

 Sure, they get training on the product.

-But do they have a process for tactically engaging prospects and effectively driving customer conversations, in a way that brings your customers to a mental and emotional space where they sell themselves, where they decide to buy… from you?
+But do they have a process for tactically driving customer conversations in a way that brings your customers to a mental and emotional space, where they sell themselves, where they decide to buy… from you?

 If they’re not skilled, is that an excuse to wait?

-Would it be beneficial if you brought everyone up to the same level… a level that’s better than your competitors?
+Would you win more business if you brought everyone on your sales team up to the same skill level… a level that’s better than your competitors?

-We can roll out S.C.O.R.E© in a one-day workshop, or we can modify it to create a model that custom fits your product vocabulary and, more importantly, your marketplace.
+Jack can roll out S.C.O.R.E© in a one-day workshop, or he can modify it to create a model that custom fits your product and, more importantly, your marketplace.

 Here’s the essence of S.C.O.R.E©